microsoft/fluentui-blazor/src/Icons/Generator/ReadMe.md

 To generate the icons, you need:

-1. Download SVG images in a local from the [official website](https://github.com/microsoft/fluentui-system-icons), using this command.
+1. Download SVG images in a local folder (ex.
+C:\Temp) from the [official NPM repo](https://www.npmjs.com/package/@fluentui/svg-icons), using this command.

    ```cmd
    npm install @fluentui/svg-icons
    ```

-2. Compile the project and run the `FluentUIIconsGenerator.exe` application, passing the **Assets** path to this previous folder containing the SVG images as a parameter.
+2. Compile the project and run the `FluentUIIconsGenerator.exe` application, passing the **Assets** path to this local folder containing the SVG images as a parameter.

    ```cmd
    FluentUIIconsGenerator.exe --Assets=C:\Temp\Icons --Target=./Samples